parappayo/pascal-algorithms/README.md

 Is it a pain to work with compared to Python or C?
 Absolutely.

+## Why is this code so hard to read?

+Mostly because it doesn't follow [functional programming](https://en.wikipedia.org/wiki/Functional_programming) paradigms.
+That may sound glib, but a lot of these algorithms type problems are much easier to follow when implemented as a Lisp-like decomposition into a chain of data transforms.

+Another reason is because Pascal is fairly verbose.
+It may feel clumsy, but among the advantages are that there are fewer ways to get clever with the syntax, and it's a little easier on compiler implementors.
+Still, if you don't like what you see, be thankful that you're coding in the 21st century.

+Modula improvements to the Pascal language would have helped matters a little bit but it seems like Modula only ever caught on in expert circles and then died off.

+## I know C, what am I looking at?

+If you squint you can kinda make out the C-like nature of Pascal (or their shared Algol lineage, perhaps.)

+* `begin` and `end` enclose scope, like `{` and `}`
+* local variables go at the top of a function, using a `var` block
+* `:=` is assignment `=`
+* `=` is comparison `==`
+* `procedure` has no return value, `function` does

 ## Conversions from Modula-2 to FreePascal

 * FreePascal is case insensitive